 Katie Goldstein, Director of Organizing, has been with Tenants & Neighbors since 2007.
 She initially came to us through the AVODAH Jewish Service Corps program.
 Other positions held at Tenants & Neighbors include Senior Organizer and Coordinator of Base Buillding and Leadership Development.
 Katie previously worked as an organizer for and served on the Board of Directors of Jews for Racial and Economic Justice.
 She studied political and economic geography at Sarah Lawrence College.

 Oksana Mironova, Grant Administrator, is responsible for the administrative management of our HUD Tenant Resource Network grant, through which we educate and organize tenants living in Section 8 properties that HUD has determined to be at risk of loss of affordability.
-Oksana is also a Research Assistant at the CUNY Institute for Sustainable Cities.
+She is also currently working on the United for Homes Campaign.
 She has a Masters degree in Urban Planning from Hunter College.